colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-16-blackscholes.markdown

 new_table.show()
 ```

-## Graph of Time to Expiration of One Year
+## Table of Time to Expiration of One Year

 <table border="1" class="dataframe">